-Trump ‘Insults’ New Zealand With Ambassador Pick Of Once-Nude Model Scott Brown?
+Trump ‘Insults’ New Zealand With Ambassador Pick Of Once Nude Model Scott Brown?
 [Opinion]

 — The Boston Globe (@BostonGlobe) February 18, 2017

 While the above is questionable baggage for Brown, what is really a worry for some in New Zealand is that “Brown’s appointment would create fear within the Muslim community that he would share Trump’s intolerance towards their religion,” said Nasreen Hannif.
-She is the founding member of the Islamic Woman’s Council of New Zealand.
+She is the the founding member of the Islamic Woman’s Council of New Zealand.

 Hannif claims that “everyone here” (New Zealand) has a “negative image” of Trump and his policies.
 She cites that “Brown has a past history of supporting torture” and this isn’t sitting right with her community.
 Hannif also said that with Brown being a supporter of Trump, they are worried what he might bring with him to New Zealand to his new post as ambassador.

 Paul Buchanan, who is a former U.S. intelligence adviser, said Brown’s pending appointment as the ambassador to New Zealand is an “insult.”
 He cites the support Brown had for waterboarding as “very troubling.”
-Buchanan didn’t have the kindest of words when describing Brown, saying he is “not the brightest bulb” and that he was “pretty much useless as a Senator.”
+Buchanan didn’t have the kindest of words when describing Brown, saying that he is “not the brightest bulb” and he was “pretty much useless as a Senator.”

 Buchanan called this appointment from Trump a reward for Brown, which he got for supporting Trump at a pivotal moment during his campaign for president.
 Brown knows nothing about New Zealand, Buchanan said.
 He believes that New Zealand deserves better than “this guy,” meaning Scott Brown.

-Other folks were willing to give him a try to see how Brown would fare — after all, he does come with the plus of being a U.S. senator at one time.
+Other folks were willing to give him a try to see how Brown would fare, after all he does come with the plus of being a U.S. Senator at one time.
 Kennedy Graham, a spokesperson for the Green Party foreign affairs, believes Brown should be given a chance.
 While the people of New Zealand might not agree with Brown’s political views, Graham cites that they didn’t agree with some of Obama’s either.
 The same goes for George W. and Reagan, so it might be worth giving Brown a chance.

 As far as the allegations that Brown groped Andrea Tantaros, he is not facing any charges for this, his name was used in court documents by Tantaros’ lawyers as an alleged example of the type of behavior that they claim went on at Fox.